GoogleCloudPlatform/opentelemetry-operations-go/exporter/trace/README.md

                 texporter.WithProjectID(projectID),
                 // other optional exporter options
         },
-        // For the demonstration, use sdktrace.AlwaysSample sampler to sample all traces.
+        // This example code uses sdktrace.AlwaysSample sampler to sample all traces.
         // In a production environment or high QPS setup please use ProbabilitySampler
         // set at the desired probability.
         // Example: